noec764/erpnext/docs/dooks/setting-up/integrations/ldap-integration.md

 Lightweight Directory Access Protocol is a centralised access controll system used by many small and medium scale organisations.

-By settings up LDAP service, you able to login to Dooks account by using LDAP credentials.
+By settings up LDAP service, you able to login to Dokie account by using LDAP credentials.

 To setup LDAP, go to
 `Explore > Integrations > LDAP Settings`